trumank/mint/docs/README.md

 - For Windows users, download and extract `mint-x86_64-pc-windows-msvc.zip`.
 - For Linux users, download and extract `mint-x86_64-unknown-linux-gnu.zip`.

-The executable `drg_mod_integration.exe` can be placed anywhere you like.
+The executable `mint.exe` can be placed anywhere you like.

 ### Configuring Mint